|

 - The bonding between the atoms in transition metals is very

-points (again compare with Group 1 Alkali Metals).
+and boiling points (again this contrasts with Group 1 Alkali Metals).

 - Mercury is in another

-transition metal, but unusually, it has a very low melting point of -39oC.
+transition metal (actually in the 3rd series of transition metals), but unusually, it has a very low melting point of

 Metal such as sodium melts at 98°C and boils at 883°C.